MaplePHP/Unitary-docs/src/pages/faq.md

 ---

-## Is this library production-ready?
+## Is this framework production-ready?

 Yes.
 It has been tested and used in production.
 Still, Unitary your specific use cases during implementation.